Mutti499/yelp-camp/README.md

 >The user can reset their password with their email adress.

->All the data will pe persistent and is stored in the MongoDB cloud.
+>All the data will be persistent and is stored in the MongoDB cloud.

 ## Technologies Used: